Noah Fant

-Noah Fant (born November 20, 1997) is an American football tight end for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Iowa, and was drafted by the Denver Broncos in the first round of the 2019 NFL Draft.
+Noah Fant (born November 20, 1997) is an American professional football tight end for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes and was selected by the Denver Broncos in the first round of the 2019 NFL draft.

-Early years
+Early life

-Before his high school years, Fant attended Morton Magnet Middle school and played football for them.
-Later, Fant attended and played high school football at Omaha South High School, where he set the record in the state.
-86 receptions and 1,700 receiving yards on top of that 15 touchdowns.
+Before his high school years, Fant attended Morton Magnet Middle School and played football for them.
+Later, Fant attended and played high school football first at Omaha Burke High School before transferring to Omaha South High School, where he set the record in the state, with 86 receptions and 1,700 receiving yards on top of that 15 touchdowns.

 College career

 During his sophomore season at Iowa, Fant tied the national record for touchdowns by tight ends with 11, and led the nation in yards per catch, averaging 16.5.
 Fant's 11 touchdown receptions set a school record for touchdown catches by a tight end.
-Fant's efforts garnered him Third-team All-Big Ten honors for the 2017 season and the nickname “The Painter”.
+Fant's efforts garnered him Third-team All-Big Ten Conference honors for the 2017 season.
 Prior to the 2018 season, Fant was named a preseason All American.

-On November 30, 2018, Fant announced that he was declaring for the 2019 NFL Draft.
+On November 30, 2018, Fant announced that he was declaring for the 2019 NFL draft.